Finding participants for user research

 - using internal disabled users to test the usability of external services or systems

 - over relying on the same participants continuously across different research projects

 These participants can get too familiar with the research process and this can skew your results.
 It is not fair to use too much of their time for research, especially if it’s not their day job and if you can find more participants elsewhere.

 It’s hard to recruit an unbiased sample of user research participants.
 This is because you’re likely to include some people and exclude others depending on:

 - what the research activity is

 The best way to limit this risk is to use a variety of user research activities and recruitment approaches.

-If you’re using an agency, you should also make sure they don’t exclude people with low digital and literacy skills or over-recruit people with flexible work patterns.
+For example, if you’re using an agency, make sure they do not exclude disabled people or people with limited digital and literacy skills.
+At the same time, check they do not over-recruit people with flexible work patterns.